filed under:

 If you want to learn more about pitching to brands, I have a Brand Collaborations playlist on my YouTube Channel you can binge right now.
 You can also read through more of my blog posts if you’d like!

-If you’re serious about making bank and becoming a full-time Influencer, making multiple figures, and landing multiple brand deals, then I highly recommend you take my Instagram Course.
+If you’re serious about making bank and becoming a full-time Content Creator, making multiple figures, and landing multiple brand deals, then I highly recommend you join my course bundle: The BSP Model™.

-If you’re serious about it, check it out.
+If you’re serious about becoming a full-time Content Creator, check it out.

 Until then, feel free to leave a comment on any thoughts or questions you have on pitching to brands.
 I’m more than happy to answer them.